-Childcare – What Employers And Employees Need To Know…
+Childcare – What Employers And Employees Need To Know… Employee Childcare Regulations

-Demographic changes, increased protection for employees – not to mention changing expectations from workers – all combine to generate unease for employers about the subject.
-This translates into a reluctance to speak about the practicalities of childcare affecting staff members for fear of breaking the rules or causing problems within the workplace.
-However, the reality is that the issue of childcare is governed by relatively straight-forward legislation, and
+Demographic changes, increased protection for employees and changing expectations from workers combine to confuse employers about the subject.
+This translates into a reluctance to speak about the effects of employee childcare and how it affects your staff.
+They may fear breaking the rules or causing problems within the workplace.
+However, the reality is that the issue of employee childcare is governed by relatively straight-forward legislation, and

 As of December 2015, the